- 1 Edible properties of chicory

 With a 94% water, blanched chicory provides only 17 kcal per 100g whereas green leaves contain 23 kcal.
 Moreover, its high content in potassium and low in sodium, along with other components such as calcium, magnesium or apigenin, make it a diuretic plant, ideal for removing liquid retention.

-For this reason it is recommended chicory as food for low fat diets.
+For this reason chicory is a recommended food for low fat diets.

 Chicory is very good for removing liquids